IRCompilers/SimulatingAi/README.md

 for a specific symptom, that symptom has a high probability of being cured and there's a chance that the patient acquires one or more of that drug's side effects.

 Then there's the 'evolution' phase.
-In this phase the patients get cured, die, get better or get worse; all depending on the amount of symptoms the patient still has, it's status (critical, grave, regular) and the bed assigned.
+In this phase the patients are cured, die, get better or get worse; all depending on the amount of symptoms the patient still has, it's status (critical, grave, regular) and the bed assigned.

 The last step is to generate new patients which will be added to the patients that survived the day.
 The amount of new patients is decided by a Poisson distribution.